 - Deerseeker – best budget bow for hunting

 The list below compares recurve bows that received top rankings between 2013-2020.
-Many of these bows are no longer on sale or are temporarily out of stock due to COVID-19-related problems, but I decided to leave the table here for the record.
+Some of these bows are no longer on sale or are temporarily out of stock.
+Each is very much worth the money.

 Bow Name | Take-Down? | Weight | Draw | Length |